Reliability on Major Routes -4a

 Write Up:

-In the fourth quarter of 2023, the average travel times were similar to the fourth quarter of 2022.
-In the St. Louis region, average travel times decreased by two seconds during the morning peak and increased by eight seconds during the evening peak period.
-In the Kansas City region, the average travel time decreased by two seconds during the morning peak and increased by 23 seconds in the evening peak.
-Average speeds across both regions and rush periods ranged from 55 to 62 mph.
-The morning average travel times were below or just above the targets, and the evening average travel times were above the target times by less than a minute across both regions.
+In the third quarter of 2024, the average travel times were all within 10 seconds of the times from the third quarter of 2023.
+In the St. Louis region, average travel times decreased by two seconds during the morning peak and increased by 10 seconds during the evening peak period.
+In the Kansas City region, the average travel time decreased by five seconds during the morning peak and decreased by one second in the evening peak.
+Average speeds across both regions and rush periods ranged from 56 to 62 mph.
+The morning average travel times were below the targets, and the evening average travel times were above the target times across both regions.

-Planning time accounts for unexpected delays and indicates how much time customers need to plan for their trip to arrive on time 95% of the time.
-In St. Louis, motorists traveling during morning rush needed to plan two minutes and six seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional four minutes and 42 seconds for a 10-mile trip.
-Customers traveling during the Kansas City morning rush needed to plan on an additional two minutes and 13 seconds for a 10-mile trip than they would need in free-flow conditions.
-During the evening rush, customers needed to plan for an additional four minutes and 56 seconds of travel.
-The planning times in both regions were lower than the fourth quarter of 2022 other than during the Kansas City evening rush period.
-The planning times for both regions represent average rush-hour speeds between 40 and 50 mph.
+Planning time accounts for unexpected delays and indicates how much time customers should plan for their trip to arrive on time 95% of the time.
+In St. Louis, motorists traveling during the morning rush needed to plan two minutes and 11 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
+During the evening rush period, customers needed to plan for an additional three minutes and 53 seconds for a 10-mile trip.
+Customers traveling during the Kansas City morning rush should plan on an additional one minute and 52 seconds for a 10-mile trip than they would need in free-flow conditions.
+During the evening rush, customers needed to plan for an additional three minutes and 38 seconds of travel.
+The planning times in both regions were higher in the third quarter of 2024 than in the third quarter of 2023, other than the Kansas City evening peak period.
+The planning times for both regions represent average rush-hour speeds between 43 and 51 mph.

 Purpose of the Measure: